demeyer1/serverless-speech-to-text-and-sensitivity-analysis/README.md

 # s2t
+Note: This code is intended as a sample only, it is not ready to be run in production.
+Do not run this in production.

 Serverless speech-to-text benefits:
 - Stateless, autoscaling, containers that will scale out to hundreds of audio uploads per minute
 - Using Google neural network to identify language, then translate audio to speech in correct language